revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-46. Can we change return type of JUnit test method from void to some other type ?
+46. Can we change the return type of the JUnit test method from void to some other type?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)